blakealmon/HYG-STAR-MAP-Exosky-NASA-SPACEAPPS/README.md

 ## HOW TO RUN :

-- After pulling from github open up your terminal and download the requirements.txt file
+- After pulling from github open up your terminal and download the requirements.txt file (pip install -r /path/to/requirements.txt)
-- Then start your env and type this command in the terminal : python3 main.py
+- Make sure your virtualenv is running and type this command in the terminal : python3 main.py  (source ./yourENV/bin/activate)
 - This will open up local host in your browser and you can now access the website
 - This will become an actual website in the future.